elinevich/k8s_gataway/readme.md

+# Kubernetes API Gateway in the GKE Gateway controller and Contour implementations.

 ## What is the Gateway API?

 Gateway API is an open source project managed by the SIG-NETWORK community.
 The Gateway API evolves the Ingress resource and improves it.